Glimpses of the X17 from coherent elastic neutrino nucleus scattering: Introduction

 \section{Introduction}

+Coherent Elastic neutrino ($\nu$) Nucleus Scattering (\cevns) involves the scattering of a neutrino off an atomic nucleus as a whole, and has promise to be a key process for probing both Standard Model (SM) and Beyond the SM (BSM) interactions.
+In this paper we analyze data from the first two experiments that have published reactor neutrino results using \cevns, and combine them with \cevns\ data from the COHERENT experiment at Oak Ridge National Laboratory (ORNL) as well as neutrino data from the ICEcube experiment, to investigate the potential existence of a Z' boson.

-The physics of Coherent Elastic Neutrino ($\nu$) Nucleus Scattering (\cevns) at reactors involves the scattering of neutrinos off atomic nuclei, which is a key process for probing both Standard Model (SM) and Beyond the SM (BSM) interactions.
-Indeed, \cevns\ was confirmed experimentally in 2017 by the COHERENT collaboration~\cite{COHERENT:2017ipa}, with secondary neutrinos produced by the Spallation Neutron Source (SNS) at the Oak Ridge National Laboratory (ORNL).
-The first measurement of \cevns\ using reactor anti-neutrinos was done at the Dresden-II reactor~\cite{Colaresi:2022obx} and subsequently it has been confirmed by the CONUS+ collaboration~\cite{Ackermann:2025obx} in 2025.
-Reactors are a high constant flux source of low-energy (a few MeV) electron anti-neutrinos, whereas the spallation sources produce higher-energy (tens of MeV), pulsed and multi-flavour beams.
-In addition to precision neutrino measurements, neutrino beams from reactors can also be used to search for new low-mass gauge bosons, e.g., emerging from $U(1)^\prime$ theories.
+The \cevns\ process was first suggested by Freedman in 1973~\cite{Freedman:1973yd}, but the small nuclear recoil energies involved meant that it could not be experimentally verified until 2017, when the COHERENT collaboration~\cite{COHERENT:2017ipa} confirmed its existence using secondary neutrinos produced by the Spallation Neutron Source (SNS) at ORNL.
+The first measurement of \cevns\ using reactor anti-neutrinos was carried out at the Dresden-II reactor~\cite{Colaresi:2022obx}, Morris, Il, USA, and subsequently confirmed by the CONUS+ collaboration~\cite{Ackermann:2025obx} in 2025 at the Leibstadt nuclear power plant, Switzerland.
+Reactors provide a constant high-flux source of low-energy (a few MeV) electron anti-neutrinos, whereas the spallation sources produce higher-energy (tens of MeV), pulsed and multi-flavour fluxes.